 We use the term “concurrent” to describe persons who are eligible for disability benefits under both the SSDI and SSI programs.
-To show how a person’s concurrent benefits would be affected by returning to work, we have provided an example of a “concurrent” beneficiary situation on, EXAMPLE OF CONCURRENT BENEFITS WITH EMPLOYEE SUPPORTS.
+To show how a person’s concurrent benefits would be affected by returning to work, we have provided an example on EXAMPLE OF CONCURRENT BENEFITS WITH EMPLOYEE SUPPORTS.

 The SSDI and SSI programs share many concepts and terms, however, there are also many very important differences in the rules affecting eligibility and benefit payments.
 The following table summarizes differences between the SSDI and SSI programs.
 These differences are important as many persons may apply or be eligible for benefits under both programs.